-With a mintage of just 874 coins, the 1856-D Liberty Quarter Eagle is the lowest mintage gold coin ever produced by the Dahlonega Mint.
+With a mintage of just 874 coins, the 1856-D Liberty Quarter Eagle (Buy on eBay) is the lowest mintage gold coin ever produced by the Dahlonega Mint.
 It also ranks as the rarest coin of the series from all of the southern mints (Charlotte, Dahlonega, and New Orleans).

 Similar to many of the coins struck at the southern mints, this issue was poorly produced and eye appeal is usually lacking.
 The coins are extremely difficult to grade due to striking softness and the somewhat crude appearance of most pieces.